dbs-leipzig/gradoop/README.md

 concepts of the EPGM are mapped to Flink DataSets and processed using Flink operators.

+### gradoop-algorithms

+Contains implementations of general graph algorithms (e.g. Label Propagation) adapted to be used with the EPGM model.

 ### gradoop-examples

 Contains example pipelines showing use cases for Gradoop.

-*   Graph summarization (build structural aggregates of property graphs)
+*   Graph grouping example (build structural aggregates of property graphs)

-### gradoop-algorithms

-Contains implementations of general graph algorithms (e.g. Label Propagation) adapted to be used with the EPGM model.
+*   Social network examples (composition of multiple operators to analyze social networks graphs)

 ### gradoop-checkstyle